2012-2013 Undergraduate & Graduate Catalog

 The minor in writing is designed to serve students in a wide variety of disciplines, such as computer science, business, math, nursing, classics, and engineering, by giving them the opportunity to develop personal and workplace writing skills and greater rhetorical sensitivity.
 The minor requires 18 credits; the range of courses offered encourages students to tailor a program that augments their professional needs and personal talents as writers.

-The Department of Writing offers a rich community of writers and readers, including students, faculty, local professionals, and regional and national authors.
-Beyond their coursework, students have a number of opportunities to participate in extracurricular writing communities and organizations across campus.
+The writing department offers a rich community of writers and readers, including students, faculty, local professionals, and regional and national authors.
+For students, this community begins to take shape in the introductory courses and extends beyond the department itself to the Department of English, the School of Communications, and the university community as a whole.
+Beyond their courses, students have a number of opportunities to participate in the writing community on campus.

-- fishladder: A Student Journal of Art and Writing.
-The literary arts magazine publishes creative work of students once yearly and is edited by students under the guidance of a faculty advisor.
+" fishladder: A Student Journal of Art and Writing.
+The literary arts magazine publishes creative work of students once yearly and is edited by students under the tutelage of a faculty adviser.

-- Student Reading Series.
+" Student Reading Series.
 A public series of evening readings of promising student work from intermediate and advanced writing courses.
-Works typically include fiction, nonfiction, and poetry.
+Works include drama, fiction, nonfiction, and poetry.

 The following programs are available: